 FuboTV is a great service for sports fans and puppy fans alike.
-Fubo’s Starter plan provides over 100 channels for $64.99/mo.
+FuboTV’s Starter plan provides over 100 channels for $69.99/mo.
 This includes all your local networks, Animal Planet and the main Discovery channels, Hallmark Channel, OWN, and Travel Channel.

-Go for the Elite plan for $79.99/mo and you’ll also pick up Cooking Channel, Curiosity Stream, Destination America, Discovery Life, Discovery Family, DIY Network, National Geographic Wild, and Science.
+Go for the Elite plan for $79.99/mo and you’ll also pick up Cooking Channel, Curiosity Channel, Destination America, Discovery Life, Discovery Family, Magnolia Network, National Geographic Wild, and Science.
 You can also get the extra channels with the Fubo Extra add-on for $7.99/mo.

-All plans come with a seven-day free trial, at least 250 hours of cloud DVR storage, and simultaneous streaming on up to 3 devices.
+All plans come with a free 7-day trial, at least 1000 hours of cloud DVR storage, and simultaneous streaming on up to 10 devices.

 See our FuboTV review for details.